Best AI Tools for M&A Professionals in 2026 (and How They Differ)

 As we move into 2026, the gap between legacy data platforms with light AI layers and true AI-native sourcing tools is widening rapidly.

-That's where AI tools have started to matter.
+That is where AI tools have started to matter.
 Not the "AI-powered" marketing claims every platform now slaps on their homepage, but actual pattern recognition, adjacency detection, and agentic research that surfaces companies and relationships legacy systems miss.

 What Makes a Tool "AI-Driven" in M&A (vs. Just Marketing)